cllopes/reactathon/material/2_react/2_jsx/readme.md

 # JSX

-While not absolutely required for React JSX is strongly recommended to describe what you UI should look like.
+While not absolutely required for React JSX is __strongly__ recommended you use JSX to describe what you UI should look like.

 It stands for simply **JavaScript XML** and it is a syntax extension of JavaScript.